 This summary of certain provisions of this Memorandum is intended only for convenient reference and is not intended to be complete.
 This Memorandum and the accompanying schedules and exhibits describe in detail numerous aspects of the transaction which are material to investors including those summarized below.
 The following summary is qualified in its entirety by reference to the full text of this Memorandum and the Schedules and exhibits hereto.
 EACH PROSPECTIVE PURCHASER OF UNITS IS URGED TO READ THE ENTIRE MEMORANDUM BEFORE INVESTING IN THE COMPANY.
 THIS MEMORANDUM CONTAINS FORWARD-LOOKING STATEMENTS THAT INVOLVE RISKS AND UNCERTAINTIES.
 THE COMPANY'S ACTUAL RESULTS MAY DIFFER SIGNIFICANTLY FROM THE RESULTS DISCUSSED IN THE FORWARD-LOOKING STATEMENTS.
 FACTORS THAT MIGHT CAUSE SUCH DIFFERENCES INCLUDE, BUT ARE NOT LIMITED TO, THOSE DISCUSSED UNDER THE HEADING "RISK FACTORS."

-The Company: Arizona First Partners 2 LLC, an Arizona limited liability company.
-Manager: Arizona First Development LLC, an Arizona limited liability company, whose address is 5041 E Pershing Avenue, Scottsdale, Arizona 85254.
-Property: The Company intends to acquire an undivided tenancy in common interest in a .75+ acre parcel of land and construct for sale five (5) office condominiums located in Phoenix Arizona (the "Property" or "Project").
+The Company: Arizona First Partners 3 LLC, an Arizona limited liability company.
+Manager: Arizona First Development LLC, an Arizona limited liability company, whose address is 5041 E Pershing Ave, Scottsdale, Arizona 85254.
+Property: The Company intends to acquire an undivided tenancy in common interest in a 4.45 acre parcel and construct for sale a custom estate home with certain equestrian and/or other amenities located at a proposed project in Surprise Arizona (the "Property" or "Project").
 Suitability: Only those persons who meet prescribed suitability standards may invest.
 (See "Suitability Standards.")

-Company Objectives: The principal objectives of the Company will be to:
+Company Objectives: The principal objectives of the Company will be to: 1.
+Preserve capital;